Cotton Futures and Cotton Options

 such as polyester and rayon which are far cheaper

 than cotton.
-Recent increases in petroleum prices have once again made cotton
+Increases in petroleum prices can make cotton

 competitive because the man made fibers are usually petroleum based.
 Cotton